§1110. Carbon Dioxide Geologic Storage Trust Fund

 "fund", which shall constitute a special custodial trust fund which shall be administered by

-the commissioner, who shall make disbursements from the fund solely in accordance with
+the secretary, who shall make disbursements from the fund solely in accordance with the

 (2) After compliance with the requirements of Article VII, Section 9(B) of the